javierseixas/pyJsonAssert/README.md

 twine upload -r test dist/*
 ```

-## Release new version

-This packages has configured an CI delivery flow using travis.
-For publishing new releases correctly in travis, it will be necessary to tag the release appropriately.

-**NOTICE**: Remember to update the version manually in the `pyjsonassert/__init__.py` file.

 ## TODO
 * Fix conflict with travis: jobs per version and deploy to pypi.
 After first success deploy, the other fail because dist is already uploaded.